• Skip to primary navigation

 You can use any of your favorite wood chip flavors for smoking, however, hickory is a great one to start with if you are looking for some guidance.

 You can smoke a larger or smaller chuck roast as desired.
-Expect a larger roast to take longer to cook and a smaller roast to cook faster.
+Expect the cooking time for a larger roast to be longer and a smaller roast to cook faster.

 Nutritional Information